Definition

 Marijuana metabolite (only for 3rd-or-successive DUI cases) | 5 |

-Therefore, drivers with too much amphetamine in their blood may be convicted of DUI even if they are driving safely.2 It does not matter if the driver has valid and current prescriptions for amphetamines.
+Therefore, if you have too much amphetamine in your blood, you may be convicted of DUI even if you are driving safely.2 It does not matter if you have a valid and current prescriptions for amphetamines.

-Driving impaired by marijuana is illegal no matter how much marijuana is in the driver’s blood.
-If the driver has two or more past DUIs, then they can be arrested for DUI just for having illegal amounts of marijuana in their blood – even if they are not impaired.
+Driving impaired by marijuana is illegal no matter how much marijuana is in your blood.
+If you have two or more past DUIs, then you can be arrested for DUI just for having illegal amounts of marijuana in your blood – even if you are not impaired.

-When a Nevada police officer pulls over a driver on suspicion of driving under the influence, the officer will ask the driver to take a preliminary breath test (PBT) and to perform the following field sobriety (FTS) tests:
+When a Nevada police officer pulls you over on suspicion of driving under the influence, the officer will ask you to take a preliminary breath test (PBT) and to perform the following field sobriety (FTS) tests:

-If the driver takes the tests and passes them, the cop may suspect that the driver is under the influence of not alcohol but rather drugs.
-(Drivers can refuse to submit to the PBT and FTSs, but cops interpret their refusal as evidence they have something to hide.
-Plus, refusing to take the PBT will cause the police to confiscate the person’s license under NRS 484C.150.)
+If you take the tests and pass them, the officer may suspect that you are under the influence of not alcohol but rather drugs.
+(You can refuse to submit to the PBT and FTSs, but officers interpret a refusal as evidence you have something to hide.
+Plus, refusing to take the PBT will cause the police to confiscate your license under NRS 484C.150.)

 At this point, an officer with special training in drug recognition evaluation (DRE) may be called to take over the investigation.
-If the cops decide to arrest the driver for DUI of drugs, the driver will be required to submit to a DUI blood test.
+If the officers decide to arrest you for DUI of drugs, you will be required to submit to a DUI blood test.

 Under Nevada law, all drivers arrested for DUI give “implied consent” to submit to a chemical test (such as a blood test).
-If the driver refuses to take the blood test, the officers must get a warrant.
-Then the officers may use “reasonable force” to constrain the driver to get the blood sample.3
+If you refuse to take the blood test, the officers must get a warrant.
+Then the officers may use “reasonable force” to constrain you to get the blood sample.3

-Note that the suspect may at his/her own expense choose a phlebotomist of his/her own choosing to administer the blood draw.4
+Note that you may at your own expense choose a phlebotomist of your own choosing to administer the blood draw.4

-Also note that refusing to take a DUI blood test can be used as evidence against the defendant at trial.
-Additionally, the Nevada DMV will revoke the defendant’s license for one (1) year.5
+Also, note that refusing to take a DUI blood test can be used as evidence against you at trial.
+Additionally, the Nevada DMV will revoke your license for one (1) year.5

 2. Can I go to jail?